owlsdepartment/oveejs-toolkit/playground/README.md

 export default components;
 ```

-Use then in `index.html` like this:
+Use it then in `index.html` like this:
 ```html
 <!-- some code ... -->
 <test-component></test-component>